Manhattan prosecutors intensifying probe into Trump's New York estate: report

 Sources close to the matter told The Wall Street Journal that the Manhattan district attorney’s office has issued new subpoenas in recent weeks to obtain recordings of government meetings related to the Seven Springs estate and the Trump Organization’s unsuccessful attempt to create a luxury subdivision out of the property.

-In January it was reported that Manhattan District Attorney Cyrus Vance Jr. had expanded his probe into the Trump Organization’s business dealings to include the Seven Springs estate.
-At the time, reports indicated that Vance was looking into whether the value of the property of the value had been inflated in order to increase a tax deduction gained from donating 158 acres of the property for conservation.
+In January it was reported that Manhattan District Attorney Cy Vance Jr. had expanded his probe into the Trump Organization’s business dealings to include the Seven Springs estate.
+At the time, reports indicated that Vance was looking into whether the value of the property had been inflated in order to increase a tax deduction gained from donating 158 acres of the property for conservation.

 The Journal notes that Trump has valued the Seven Springs property at $291 million in 2012 to financial institutions.
 Inflating the value of assets in order to obtain financial benefits is a state criminal offense, the outlet notes.